sora-xor/sora-docs/src/requesting-identity-judgement.md

 `cnSN9X2HNU3uYjRbGvTwpgUdtVDuNk1g29XkcQNoNBQxgt1ii`

 :::info
-This is a community base wallet which funds are used for marketing SORA.
+The funds from this community base wallet are used for marketing SORA.
 :::

 ## 4. Contact the Registrar